HusterHope/VCL-research-group/content/authors/siwei-ma/_index.md

 - Video group leader of Audio and Video Coding Standard (AVS) Workgroup
 - Associate editor of Journal of Visual Communication and Representation (JVCIR)
 - Associate editor of IEEE Transactions on Circuits and System for Video Technology (TCSVT)
-- Deputy director of multimedia committee of the China Society of Image and Graph (CSIG).
+- Deputy director of the Technical Committee on Multimedia of the China Society of Image and Graph (CSIG).

 contributions:
 - He proposed series of high efficiency video coding tools, including rate-distortion optimization transform, adaptive motion vector resolution, rate distortion optimization mode decision, and non-local structure based loop filtering etc. Many of these works have been published on top journals, e.g. IEEE TCSVT and IEEE TIP, and serval techniques have been accepted by HEVC/H.265 and AVS video coding standards.